-The kunekune (cooney cooney) is a small breed of domestic pig from that originated in New Zealand.
+The kunekune (cooney cooney) is a small breed of domestic pig from New Zealand.
 Kunekune are hairy, with a rotund build and may have wattles hanging from their lower jaws.
 Their color ranges from black and white, to ginger, cream, gold-tip, black, brown and tricolored.

 Kunes are known for their extremely docile and friendly personality which is unmatched by any other breed of swine.
 Their short and upturned snouts make them suitable grazers and less prone to rooting found in other breeds.